gft-academy-pl/gcp-data-analysis-with-bigquery/04-dataprep.md

  ![BrowseFiles](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/dataprep_browse-files.png?raw=true)

-2. Click **Add new Recipe** button and then **Edit Receipe** in order to run dataset editor.
+2. Click **Add new Recipe** button ...

  ![AddNewRecipe](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/AddNewRecipe.png?raw=true)
+ ... and then **Edit Receipe** in order to run dataset editor.

  ![EditRecipe](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/EditRecipe.PNG?raw=true)

 3. Delete all rows where _region_ values are missing.

-Click black field on the bar below _region_ header - _Suggestions_ window will appear on the right hand side.
+Click black field on the bar below _region_ header -> _Suggestions_ window will appear on the right hand side.
 Click **Add** button on first suggestion (_Delete rows_) to add new transformation to the recipe.

  ![RegionDeleteNulls](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/RegionDeleteNulls.png?raw=true)

-Once added, missing rows in _region_ column should disappear from the editor.
+Once added, missing rows in _region_ column should disappear from the sample.

 The same can be done manually:
  * click _Recipe_ icon (placed on the right-top corner of the editor), and then click **Add New Step** button